Financial Aid Satisfactory Academic Progress Policy

 |Technical Certificates||150% of the Program Requirements|

-All Students: Withdrawals, incompletes, and grades of F are included in cumulative attempted credit hours.
+Attempted Credit Hours: Withdrawals, incompletes, and grades of F are included in cumulative attempted credit hours.
 Maximum hours apply whether or not the student was receiving aid at the time credits were attempted.
-Students who change majors must still adhere to the maximum time frame for the degree in which they are pursuing.
+Students who change majors or are attempting to attain an additional degree must still adhere to the maximum time frame for the degree in which they are pursuing.

 **Academic transcripts are required from all institutions previously attended. **

-Appeal Policy: A student may appeal their SAP termination, if they have extenuating circumstances, by properly submitting an appeal form to the financial aid office.
+Appeal Policy: A student may appeal their SAP termination on the basis of: injury or illness, the death of a relative, or other special circumstances.
+Students who wish to appeal may do so by properly submitting an appeal form with supporting documentation to the Financial Aid Office.
 The appeals committee will review all submitted appeals and students will be notified of the committee’s decision via email.
 An approved appeal will allow for the student’s federal aid eligibility to be reinstated.
-Students with approved appeals must meet the conditions laid out within their academic plan as accepted by the committee.
+Students with approved appeals must meet the conditions laid out within their academic plan as submitted to the appeals committee.
 The decision for the appeal is final.

 *Students may regain eligibility by coming into compliance with all of the above standards of satisfactory academic progress.*